ethereum/casper/README.md

 #### Deploy Dependency Contracts

 Once the accounts are funded, the transactions are deployed as follows:
-First you *sendRawTransaction*, then *getTransactionReceipt*, and finally get the contract address.
+First you *sendRawTransaction*, then *getTransactionReceipt*, and finally get the addresses the contracts are deployed at.
 Theses addresses are necessary for the Casper contract.

 ```bash
 rlp_tx_hash = w3.eth.sendRawTransaction(VYPER_RLP_DECODER_TX_HEX)